chhotavakeel/chhotavakeel.github.io/_notes/Public/Judges1.md

 Time passed, and I resumed college, taking back nothing but memories of a few pleasant weeks spent at 6, Motilal Nehru Marg.
 This happened in 2016.

 In mid-2017, a five-judge bench of the Supreme Court headed by Chief Justice J.S.
 Khehar passed a landmark decision recognising a fundamental right to privacy.
 The majority opinion, authored by Justice D.Y.
 Chandrachud (again, as he then was), joined by Chief Justice Khehar and Justices R.K.
-Agarwal and S. Abdul Nazeer, had a couple of short paragraphs, recognising _ADM Jabalpur_ as "seriously flawed" and overruling it.
+Agarwal and S. Abdul Nazeer, had a couple of short paragraphs recognising _ADM Jabalpur_ as "seriously flawed" and overruling it.

 Well played, sir.
 Well played.